anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 node ./topUp.js --jsonRpc=<value> --encryptedJson=<value> --password=<value> --value=0.5
 ```

 After sending funds to the relay contract the any.sender payment gateway will wait 10 confirmations before confirming the deposit.
-You can view the status of your balance by going to: [https://api.pisa.watch/any.sender.ropsten/balance/\<user-address\>]()
+You can view the status of your balance by going to: https<nolink>://api.pisa.watch/any.sender.ropsten/balance/\<user-address\>

-## Run the echo script again!
+## Second run - success!
 We'll run the echo script again, this time it should be successful as the user has balance at any.sender.
 After running the script and getting a successful result, we'll open the script and walk through it line by line, explaining what any.sender is doing and how to communicate with it.

 ```